Nikon SP (1957-1962)

 For the same money, one can get genuine used LEICA cameras and lenses instead, whose optics are much better.
 LEICAs of the same vintage will more likely require an overhaul, and when you get them back, have universally excellent optics, unlike Nikon's rangefinder lenses, which are sometimes good, and sometimes not.

-The Nikon SP seen here was overhauled by Pete Smith.
-Pete is a classic Nikon specialist, especially with the Nikon F which came from the SP.
+My Nikon SP seen here was overhauled by Pete Smith.
+Pete was a classic Nikon specialist, especially with the Nikon F which came from the SP.

-I sent him this Nikon SP with a viewfinder so dark and cruddy that it was almost useless.
+I sent Pete this Nikon SP with a viewfinder so dark and cruddy that it was almost useless.

 It came back so crisp, bright and clean that I nearly fell over!
 Not only did it work like new, it looked like new: Pete cleaned it up, and just as important for a classic camera, left no tool marks.
 (Many of the photos here are from before Pete cleaned it.)

-If Pete wasn't available to do this, I'd just as well send it to Gus Lazzari, who also specializes in fine classic cameras and has fixed other Nikon rangefinder equipment for me to review.
+Pete passed away around 2013, so as of 2014 I send everythng to Gus Lazzari, who also specializes in fine classic cameras and has fixed other Nikon rangefinder equipment for me to review.
 Gus also works on classic equipment without ever leaving any marks.

 Finding a Good Used Nikon SP